Skip-A-Final Requirements & FAQ’s

 NOTE: All tardies count against Skip-A-Final, including excused tardies.
 Missing lunch also counts against Skip-A-Final.

-Tardy: Coming into a class within 10 minutes of the start time (2nd, 3rd and 4th periods); 20 minutes of the start time (1st period) OR leaving class within the last 10 minutes of class
+Arriving to class within 10 minutes of the start time (2nd, 3rd,and 4th) or leaving within last 10 minutes

-Students must have no 9-week grade less than a C- for ANY class during the semester (Any form of a D or F for any 9-week period will not be eligible for the second semester skip-a-final, including grades for classes that have been dropped).
+Students must have no 9-week grade less than a C- for ANY class during the semester (Any form of a D or F for any 9-week period will disqualify student for the second semester skip-a-final, including grades for classes that have been dropped).
 No grade changes accepted.
 Grades must be above a C- at the time of checking.

 If a student meets the criteria, fills out the application but then allows a grade to fall below a C- before exams are taken, or is absent more than 2 times in one class, the student may be disqualified from the program.